unep-grid/helm-charts/ROADMAP.md

-# To Do
+# Roadmap

+## In progress

 - Switching to `Websecure` using `cert-manager`
-- External review of the Helm package ([SixSq](https://sixsq.com/))
+- External review of the Helm package by [SixSq](https://sixsq.com/) including:
-- Define update strategy (rolling update or not)
   - Test and validate Network policies
   - Test and validate requests and limits
+  - Investigate redis overcommit

+## To Do

+- Define update strategy (rolling update or not)
 - Develop liveness, readiness and startup probes
 - Implement a logging system (i.e., Prometheus, Grafana)
-- Investigate redis overcommit
 - Customize the Helm package to allow deployment on different infrastructure